Am3li1/MediTrack_WT/README.md

 Make sure you have Nodejs and MongoDB [compass or atlas] installed from their respective websites

-Backend [while dowloading make sure you're in the backend directory]: npm i express nodemon npm i mongoose npm i cors
+Backend [while downloading make sure you're in the backend directory]: npm i express nodemon npm i mongoose npm i cors